 In this Article

 - Female hormones

 - Cancer in women

 - Women's cosmetic concerns

 - Find a local Obstetrician-Gynecologist in your town

 Some hormones are of special concern to women.
-The sex hormones produced by the ovaries are not only involved in the growth, maintenance, and the repair of the reproductive tissues but they influence other body tissues and bone mass as well.
-This can be a problem for women who strive for lower body fat (for example, athletes, models, and ballerinas) or for women with eating disorders.
+The sex hormones produced by the ovaries are not only involved in the growth, maintenance, and the repair of the reproductive tissues, but they also influence other body tissues, including bone mass as well.
+This can be a problem for women who strive for lower body fat (for example, athletes, models, and ballerinas) and for women with eating disorders.
 Women with low body fat often do not produce sufficient amounts of sex hormones.
-They can, therefore, experience a cessation of menstruation, osteoporosis (thinning of the bones), and fractures from weakened bones, and other conditions similar to those faced by many post- menopausal women.
+They can, therefore, experience a cessation of menstruation, osteoporosis (thinning of the bones), fractures, and other conditions similar to those faced by many post- menopausal women.

 After menopause, a woman's body produces less of the female hormones, estrogen and progesterone.
 Symptoms of the menopausal transition can be troubling for some women.
 Many doctors prescribe hormone therapy (HT, HRT, ERT, ET) to ease menopausal symptoms, although this therapy should be administered for a short duration due to increases in heart attack and slightly increased risk of breast cancer associated with hormone therapy.

 Hormonal problems for women are not confined to those involving the sex hormones.
 For example, thyroid disease, including hyperthyroidism (over-activity of the thyroid gland) and hypothyroidism (under- activity of the thyroid), is far more common in women than in men.